- Digital Marketing

 Reactivated customers may have an interest in new products or services, which can lead to continuous transactions.
 Furthermore, before a reactivated customer becomes dormant again, opportunities for further upselling or cross-selling may arise.

-Additionally, succeeding in the revitalization of dormant customers increases opportunities to acquire new customers through word-of-mouth or recommendations from those customers.
+Additionally, succeeding in the revitalization of dormant customers increases opportunities to acquire new customers through their word-of-mouth or recommendations.
 This enhances the company's brand value and market reputation, laying the foundation for long-term growth and stable revenue.

 One major reason customers become dormant is a change in their purchase motivation.
 For example, if a customer used a product or service to solve a specific need or problem at a certain time, they may lose the motivation to repurchase once that need is met or the problem is resolved.